KanishkaHarwani/Learn-CPP/phase1_cpp_basics/04_debugging/mini_project/README.md

 - Bug 2 root cause:
 - Bug 3 root cause:
 - Which tool was most useful for each:

-- # Mini Project — Bug Hunt
+# Mini Project — Bug Hunt

-This project is designed to practice using debugging tools on a slightly larger program containing multiple independent bugs.

----
+This project combines the debugging techniques learned in this chapter into a single exercise.
+The program is a simple inventory tracker containing three intentionally introduced bugs: a crash, a memory leak, and a logic error.

 ## Objective

-The program implements a small inventory tracker that stores a list of items and their quantities.
-It intentionally contains three different types of bugs.

-Your task is to locate, diagnose, and fix each bug using the appropriate debugging tool.
+Use the appropriate debugging tools to identify, diagnose, and fix each bug.

----

 ## Program Features

-- Stores an inventory of items and quantities.
+- Stores a small inventory of items and their quantities.
-- Calculates a running inventory total.
+- Calculates the total quantity of all items.
 - Removes stock from an item.
-- Prints inventory information.
+- Displays the inventory and running total.

 ---